canonical/craft-artifacts/docs/release-notes/index.rst

 Long-term support
 -----------------

-Starcraft doesn't have long-term support (LTS) releases.
+Craft Artifacts doesn't have long-term support (LTS) releases.
 However, we typically deliver a compatibility release shortly after Ubuntu LTS releases to ensure continuity.

-Starcraft software bases are derived from Ubuntu LTS releases, and their development keeps pace with the OS's new releases and support lifecycle.
+Craft Artifacts software bases are derived from Ubuntu LTS releases, and their development keeps pace with the OS's new releases and support lifecycle.

 .. toctree::